 HERITAGE HIGHLIGHTS: The last thatched windmill in England

 The rounded mill building is constructed from blue lias stone and is topped by a gabled roof covered in thatch, and stands four storeys high.
-The milling machinery originally drove 2 pairs of grinding stones.
-In 1897 it was converted from wind power to steam, and the drive shaft and gears still remain.
+The milling machinery originally drove two pairs of grinding stones.
+In 1897 it was converted from wind power to steam, and the driveshaft and gears still remain.

 The mill stands immediately beside a historic cottage, formerly belonging to the miller.
 This cottage is now let by the National Trust as a holiday cottage.
 Views from the grounds look out over the Somerset Levels.

 Stembridge is undoubtedly one of the most attractive mills I've ever had the pleasure of visiting, and the village of High Ham itself is extremely attractive, with a number of historic older buildings.

 Most photos are available for licensing, please contact Britain Express image library.